 Details required for the notification of a new, changed or ceased care placement in Barnsley

-The care planning, placement and case review statutory guidance and the associated regulations updated in 2013, outline the duties of local authorities to notify other local authorities if they place a child in care within their area.
-It also requires children’s homes to notify their local authority when a child is placed with them by another authority.
+The care planning, placement and case review statutory guidance and the related regulations were updated in 2013.
+These outline the duties of local authorities to tell other local authorities if they place a child in care within their area.
+It also requires children’s homes to tell their local authority when a child is placed with them by another authority.

-Read our guidance for more information regarding the services available for children in care in Barnsley.
+Read our guidance for more details regarding the services available for children in care in Barnsley.

 - Child’s full name

 - Placing authority

 - Social worker name and contact details (phone number and email)

 - Independent reviewing officer details

 - Legal status

 - Whether the notification is for a new placement, a change, or an end of placement